debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 Build Dependencies
 ------------------

+The only officially supported OS for building and running is currently **Debian 10 (Buster)**!
+It may work on recent version of Ubuntu and derived systems, but it's not tested.
+Contributions (trying it and reportin) welcome!
 This part is relevant only if you want to develop the repository or verify it on your own.
 Only needed first time: